 3 Day Trip Side Hikes

-NOTE: This information applies to our 3 day motor trip only.
+NOTE: This information applies only to our short trips that begin at Bar 10 Ranch.
 For information about side hikes on trips that are 6 days or more, click here.

-Guests on our three day trips have access to a few side hikes from the river.
+Guests have access to a few side hikes from the river.
 Part of the excitement of a Grand Canyon trip is that no one, not even your guides, knows exactly where you’ll stop on your trip.
 These trips are expeditions and the guides consider factors such as weather, river miles, and other groups on the river when they make decisions about where to stop.

 All side hikes are optional, so if the trail is too challenging, you can turn around to hang out by the river instead.